-Hennepin County Medical Center has nationally recognized medical experts available for interviews on a wide variety of topics.
+Hennepin Healthcare has nationally recognized medical experts available for interviews on a wide variety of topics.
 Call Christine Hill at 612-873-5719 to schedule an interview.
 Every effort will be made to arrange for one of our experts to answer your questions or provide background information for your assignment.
 (Please note that patient care is our first priority, and occasionally our physicians’ schedules will not allow for interviews.)

 We understand that you have deadlines, and every effort will be made to get the information you need as soon as possible.
 Please remember that all requests for patient conditions must include the first and last name of the patient.